What you need to know about this course

 - I run a very adaptive (read: sometimes upredictable) and very active-learning, participative, classroom.
 Students are active in their learning and supportive of one another.
 Participation is key.

-- There will be written quizzes nearly every day at the end of class.
+- There will be written quizzes most days.

 We are learning skills, not material.
 The only path to mastery is practice (think sports or foreign languages), and this course is designed to provide a support system for copious practice.
 You will be challenged in many ways you’re not used to from previous math classes.